jtonic/js_ecosystem_for_the_impatient/docs_src/cookbook/spring-ecosystem-cookbook.md

 # Spring ecosystem cookbook

-## How to streamline the springboot application developoment with spring-boot devtools (and IntelliJ Idea)
+## How to streamline the springboot application development with spring-boot devtools (and IntelliJ Idea)